 Skip to main content

-When creating your workflow, on the edit page, you will see a section for Assets, to the right of the code window.
-It’s here that you will see a button to “Add Asset”.
-Clicking this button will add a new box for an asset, which includes a dropdown menu for you to select which of your (or your organization’s) assets you wish to have available for this workflow.
-Each asset is injected into the environment in the /share directory.
-The path that an asset will specifically be written to will be displayed at the top of the asset’s box.
-It is generally in the format of /share/asset_<UUID>/<filename>.
-There will also be a clipboard icon, allowing you to copy the path, for use in your script.
+On the workflow edit page, you will see an Assets section to the right of the code window.
+Click “Add Asset” to add a new asset slot, which includes a dropdown menu for selecting one of your organization’s assets to make available for this workflow.
+Each selected asset is injected into the workflow environment under the /share directory.
+The exact path the asset will be written to is displayed at the top of the asset’s box, alongside a clipboard icon you can use to copy the path into your script.
+The path is typically /share/asset_<UUID>/<filename>.
+If the asset’s filename ends in .tar.gz, its archive contents are extracted into /share/asset_<UUID>/ instead.

 Using Assets in Nextflow workflows

-Assets are available to use in both shell/Docker and Nextflow workflows.
-When using an asset in a Nextflow workflow, only the primary Nextflow process (i.e., the script executing your nextflow run command) will have access to the /share directory and your asset.
-If any child processes require use of the asset, you will need to pass the asset filepath to your Nextflow script as an argument.
-This will allow Nextflow to distribute your asset to any child processes spawned by the main script.
+Assets are available in both shell/Docker and Nextflow workflows.
+When using an asset in a Nextflow workflow, only the primary Nextflow process (i.e., the script running your nextflow run command) has access to the /share directory and your asset.
+If any child processes need the asset, you will need to pass the asset’s filepath to your Nextflow script as an argument.
+This allows Nextflow to distribute your asset to any child processes spawned by the main script.
 For example:

 nextflow run "${REPOSITORY_DIR}/main.nf" \